privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 FIDO2 and WebAuthn have superior security and privacy properties when compared to any MFA methods.

 Typically for web services it is used with WebAuthn which is a part of the [W3C recommendations](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium#W3C_recommendation_(REC)).
 It uses public key authentication and is more secure than shared secrets used in Yubico OTP and TOTP methods, as it includes the origin name (usually, the domain name) during authentication.
-Attestation is provided to protect the user from phishing, as it helps them to determine that they are using the authentic service and not a fake copy.
+Attestation is provided to protect you from phishing attacks, as it helps you to determine that you are using the authentic service and not a fake copy.

 Unlike Yubico OTP, WebAuthn does not use any public ID, so the key is **not** identifiable across different websites.
 It also does not use any third party cloud server for authentication.
-All communication is completed between the key and the website the user is logging into.
+All communication is completed between the key and the website you are logging into.
 FIDO also uses a counter which is incremented upon use in order to prevent session reuse and cloned keys.

 If a website or service supports WebAuthn for the authentication, it is highly recommended that you use it over any other form of MFA.